 Traditional Chinese Medicine (TCM)

-Originating in China more than 2,000 years ago, traditional Chinese medicine is based on the theory that illness results from the improper flow of the life force (qi, pronounced chee) through the body.
+Originating in China several millennia ago, traditional Chinese medicine is based on the theory that illness results from the imbalance of the life force (qi, pronounced chee) through the body.
 Qi is restored by balancing the opposing forces of yin (dark, feminine, negative forces) and yang (bright, masculine, positive forces), which manifest in the body as cold and heat, internal and external, and deficiency and excess.
 Various practices are used to preserve and restore qi and thus health.
-Medicinal herbs and acupuncture are commonly used, Other practices used include diet, massage, and meditative exercise called qi gong.

 Traditional Chinese medicine uses formulas containing mixtures of herbs to treat various ailments.
 Determining whether these mixtures are safe and effective is difficult.
 One problem is that standardization and quality control are almost nonexistent.
 Thus, the following can result: